Negotiating doesn't have to be scary, especially when you follow these tips

 7. Build a Rapport With the Contractor and Show Them Mutual Respect

 Don't approach the pricing situation as if the contractor is against you.
 Otherwise, it will reflect negatively on your relationship with them.
 Instead, treat the contractor as your ally in finding a lower price for your home improvement project.

 Show them you respect their professional authority by asking for any changes you could make to the project to help save money.
 For example, they might be able to make some substitutions, such as using more affordable materials.

 8. Don't Be Discouraged if They Say No at First

-Negotiating takes time and compromise is an essential ingredient when negotiating with contractors.
+Learning how to negotiate with contractors takes time and compromise.
 You may need to walk away and potentially come back.
 Get free estimates from other contractors that are slightly lower than the current bid you're considering.